felix-hilden/sphinx-codeautolink/docs/src/reference.rst

    Concatenated code blocks are treated as a continuous source, so that imports and statements in previous blocks affect later blocks.
    Concatenation is begun at the directive, not applied retroactively.
    The directive also resets concatenation state.
-   ``mode``, if specified, must be one of:
+Until this directive is encountered, :confval:`codeautolink_concat_default` is used as the default behavior. ``mode``, if specified, must be one of:

    - "on" - concatenate all blocks in the current file (default value)
-   - "off" - no concatenation (default behavior until a :code:`concat-blocks` directive is encountered)
+   - "off" - stop concatenation
-   - "section" - concatenate blocks until the next title
+   - "section" - concatenate until the next title, then reset to the previous value ("on" or "off") also resetting concatenation state

 .. rst:directive:: .. autolink-preface:: [code]